BronsonSchultz/Course-Catalogue/README.md

 <details open>
 <summary>Post Development README</summary>

  ## Running this project
-  This website requires either Spring to be installed on your machine or can be run with Docker.
+  This website can be used with Docker or just on its own.

-  If you're using Spring
+  If you're using Docker
 </details>